 Squash is jokingly known in gardening circles as the crop that keeps on giving.
 A single plant often leaves you with more squash than you know what to do with!

-Summer squash is also not the notorious space hog that winter squash is.
-With the exception of certain varieties that can be left on the vines longer to store as winter squash, summer squash are non-vining, compact bush varieties that stay upright and only take up a 3-foot-by-3-foot area.
+With the exception of certain varieties that can be left on the vines longer to cure and store as winter squash (like Zucchino Rampicante), summer squash are non-vining, compact bush varieties that stay upright and only take up a 3-foot-by-3-foot area.

 Summer squash average 60 days to harvest, though baby squash can be harvested as soon as a week after flowering.
 If you find that your squash are rotting or falling off before they start to grow, try interplanting flowers to improve pollination.